Reorganization, early retirement leaves SBCC understaffed

 City College gets most of its funding based on the amount of students enrolled.
 It has 13,966 students enrolled, which is 6,266 less than Fall Semester of 2009.

-The Office of Communications and its director Luz Reyes-Martin are working towards stabilizing the drop, which means bringing in a substantial amount of students.
+The Office of Communications and its director Luz Reyes-Martin are working towards stabilizing the drop, which means bringing in a sustainable amount of students.

-“We can probably grow a tiny bit, but I think real focus is where we are now,” Reyes-Martin said.
-“Let’s take a look at how we can improve programs, improve our operations, and really look at the community and making sure they know what we’re doing.”
+“Let’s take a look at how we can improve programs, improve our operations, and really look at the community and making sure they know what we’re doing,” Reyes-Martin said.

 A monthly newsletter launched in November called “The Bridge” shares campus news stories to bring in more community interest and involvement to the college.